cs4118/recitations/E-Cabinet/cabinet.md

 comprising the page table.

-I've been using the word frame since each page table entry (in any table, P4, P3, etc) is the address of a physical 4096 byte memory frame.
+I've been using the word frame since each page table entry (in any table, P4, P3, etc) is the address of a physical 4096 byte memory frame (except for huge pages).
 These addresses cannot be virtual addresses since the hardware accesses them directly to translate virtual addresses to physical addresses.
 Furthermore, since frames are page aligned, the last 12 bits of a frame address are all zeros.
 The hardware takes advantage of this by using these bits to store information about the frame in its page table entry.

 <div align='center'>
 <imp src='https://wiki.osdev.org/images/9/9b/Page_table.png'/>